 There is a multitude of ways to cope with anger.
 Some methods will work better for some people than others.
 Nevertheless, having a series of ways to cope with anger ensures that people do not lash out in unhealthy ways or otherwise make decisions which they will regret after they've finally managed to relax and calm down.

 When you pause, you do yourself several favors.
 First and foremost, you're able to assess the situation at hand.
 This allows you to observe what is happening and determining what the wisest next step will be.
 Pausing is also a great way of coping with anger because it ensures that you don't do something which could damage a relationship or get you into trouble.
 Next time you feel tempted to lash out at something which disturbs you, take a minute to pause and regather yourself.
-This could save your life one day.

 In life, you'll find that walking away is another constructive way of coping with anger.
 Walking away does several things; it prevents you from becoming more angered by whatever situation has disturbed you.
 It also ensures that you don't do something which you regret and it saves you from possibly being hurt by other individuals who are also angry, yet lacking the proper tools to deal with their anger.
-So many people have been injured or even killed because they didn't walk away when they had the chance.
+Many people have been injured or even killed because they didn't walk away when they had the chance.
 There is nothing wrong with walking away and regathering yourself.

 Believe it or not, exercise is a very constructive and healthy way of coping with anger.
 Some so many people hit the gym when they've had a tough day.
 Stretching, lifting weights, exercising on the treadmill, etc. are all great for coping with anger because of the endorphins which are released during exercise.
 Taking your frustration out on a boxing bag instead of the person who looked at you sideways is always a better protocol.